Be on the lookout for sudden spikes in volatility while major markets are closed

 - Major markets are closed for Easter

 The U.S. ISM Non-Manufacturing Purchasing Managers' Index is scheduled to be released at 11:00 p.m. today.
-As on the 3rd, European markets will be closed today for the Easter holiday.
+The European markets will be closed again today, as they were on the 3rd, due to the Easter holiday.
 With major markets closed, we should be particularly vigilant for sudden spikes in volatility.